 - How can our organization take a fresh, innovative approach that will impress the site’s visitors?
-Use competitor research as an inspiration for fresh ideas that will make visitors to your site happy and repeat visitors.
+Use competitor research to inspire fresh ideas that will make visitors to your site happy and repeat visitors.
 Build upon what the competition is doing right and learn from their mistakes.

 - What are the project’s milestones?
-Start mapping out the milestones and list all the work that will need to be done in between them.
+Start mapping out the milestones and list all the work that needs to be done between them.

 - Realistically, what deadlines should I set to reach milestones on time?
 Make deadlines for you and your team to stick to.
-Just be realistic in how long each milestone will actually take to complete.
+Just be realistic about how long each milestone will take to complete.

 The specific questions that you ask will vary depending on what type of site you want to launch.
 A media site, for instance, will have different requirements than an e-commerce store.

-If you’re not sure what questions you need to ask, then you should talk to an experienced company that has worked on a variety of web projects.
+If you’re unsure what questions you need to ask, you should talk to an experienced company that has worked on various web projects.
 When it comes to discovery, you can’t underestimate the value of experience.

 Decide Whether You Have the Tools for Your Project

-If you work for a large web development company that has plenty of experienced designers, programmers, and content creators, then you may have all of the tools that you need for the discovery phase of your project.
+If you work for a large web development company with plenty of experienced designers, programmers, and content creators, then you may have all of the tools you need for your project’s discovery phase.

 Most companies, however, quickly learn that they don’t have the expertise to conduct the discovery process well.

-Just because your content creator has written successful blog posts and landing pages in the past doesn’t necessarily mean that they know how to start a project from the very beginning.
+Just because your content creator has written successful blog posts and landing pages in the past doesn’t necessarily mean they know how to start a project from the beginning.

-The beginning of the project, after all, requires extensive brainstorming, the shaping of ideas, and creating concepts that fit together in a way that will keep visitors on the site.
+The beginning of the project, after all, requires extensive brainstorming, the shaping of ideas, and creative concepts that fit together in a way that will keep visitors on the site.

 You may also discover that you want to add content like infographics, videos, and podcasts.
 If you don’t have the right people and equipment, then you might not even know what questions you need to ask during the discovery phase.

-Consultants that have experience working with a range of companies can give you the direction you need to succeed.
+Consultants with experience working with various companies can give you the direction you need to succeed.
 When talking to a third-party company, you may discuss topics like:

 - Building an adequate information architecture